iocage/iocage/doc/source/basic-use.rst

    +------------------+-----------------+----------------------------------------------------+

 The process for setting these variables depends on the shell being used.
-The defualt FreeBSD shell :command:`csh/tcsh` and the :command:`bash/sh` shell are different from one another and require a slightly different process for setting environment variables.
+The default FreeBSD shell :command:`csh/tcsh` and the :command:`bash/sh` shell are different from one another and require a slightly different process for setting environment variables.
 For example: